mrkline/ece453/doc/schemas.md

         - "hit" - A boolean indicating whether or not the shot was a hit

-        - "movement" - An array of decimal tuples of the form `{x, y, z}` which indicates motion leading up to the shot.
+        - "movement" - An array of decimal arrays of the form `[x, y, z]` which indicates motion leading up to the shot.
                        These values will be at a known, to be determined interval.